ONDC-Official/ONDC-FIS-Specifications/api/components/docs/stage-fulfillment.md

 Confirmed orders can be cancelled if allowed by the provider/bpp

+### Skip

+A skip request can be used to skip a set of consecutive installments of a recurring order.

+- Installments falling within the given range will be generated with a fulfillment state of cancelled.
+Such installments will be counted against the total number of installments in the recurring order.
+- Both start and end dates are inclusive.
+- The end date must be equal to or later than the start date.
+- The start date must be in the future.
+- Only the date part is considered.
+To avoid ambiguity, the time part must be `00:00:00.000`.
+- A skip request must be placed before installment generation to take effect.
+Already-generated installments cannot be skipped.
+- The number of consecutive installments that can be skipped varies by frequency.
+- A skip request will be assigned an `id` once accepted.
+The same `id` can be used to disable the skip.

+The state of a skip request is indicated by the label, with the following values:

+- `ENABLED`: The skip request is active; pending installments falling within the range will be skipped.
+- `DISABLED`: The skip request has been disabled.
+- `COMPLETED`: The skip request has completed skipping all eligible installments in the given range.

 #### lumpsum
 1. cancellation can happen in fulfillment states = pending (i.e before payment is made)
 2. provider can cancel if the payment is not received within a certain time period and mention the reason as payment not received